PlushZ/master-thesis-presentation/slides.md

 <img src="img/methods/table-real-data.png" alt="table" width="800"/>

 Note:
+- short description of real datasets; US - for bots
 - In order to provide a fairly comprehensive analysis, real-world datasets for experiments in this thesis were selected in such a way that they cover a variety of locations in the world and different time points of collecting samples.
 - Four datasets:
 - i) one dataset from California where the samples were collected in 2020